pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 - `ingress.annotations` specifies annotations to add to the ingress resource.

+- `host` your domain name, external IP address, or localhost.

+- `uriHttpsProtoOverride` when set to true, uriHttpsProtoOverride will add the https protocol to the ingress URI routes without configuring certs
 #### ingress.tls

 There are three options for configuring TLS on the ingress under `ingress.tls`.